FrontEndFoxes/curriculum/workshops/vue/minis/mini2.md

 	render: (h) => h(App),
 }).$mount('#app');
 ```
+> Note, since we are using the 'Vue' sandbox template from CodeSandbox, we scaffolded a default Vue 2 app.
+This workshop will also work with the Vue 3 sandbox since the Vue 2 Options API is supported in Vue 3, but this particular code snippet will look different:
+>  ```
+>  import { createApp } from 'vue'
+>  import App from './App.vue'
+>
+>  createApp(App).mount('#app')
+>  ```

 Open up `App.vue`.
 In this file, the 'home' component is built.
 It contains the three main parts of a Vue.js Single File Component (SFC): a template, a script block, and a style block.